7 Creative Ways to Use Exit-Intent Popups (+ Examples)

 In either case, there’s a perfect opportunity here to guide shoppers back to your store and that’s by recommending alternative products when they’re about to leave your site.

-Let me illustrate with a personalized popup example.
+Let me illustrate with an example.
 Say, a visitor is browsing bags and then decides to leave the page.
 You could (a) offer them a discount or (b) guide them towards what’s already on sale:

 If they’re shopping for bags, chances are, they’re also interested—if not more interested—in bags at a discounted price.
 An exit popup like this draws more visitors to your sale and stops abandoning shoppers without hurting your profits.